menon-not-melon/GitHub-Scraper/README.md

 Follow these instructions to set up and run the GitHub API Scraper on your local machine.
 ### Prerequisites
 * Python 3.x installed on your system.
+* Valid GitHub API Access Token with permissions to Read & Modify.
 * The requests library for Python.
 ```python
 pip install requests